Free Shipping on most orders over $89

 What is a water chiller?

-A water chiller is an electrical device that sits under your kitchen counter.
-It's able to provide chilled water through a special tap on your kitchen counter.
-It doesn't take up space in your refrigerator with a jar like a water distiller, and you don't have to wait for the water to get cold.
+A water chiller is an electrical device that provides chilled water through a special tap on your kitchen counter.
+These devices are installed under the counter, so they do not use up space in your refrigerator with a jar like a water distiller.
+The major benefit of water chillers is that you do not need to wait for the water to cool.
+Rather, it is passively cooled until you want a glass of cold water.

 How does a water chiller work?

-First, put an adapter on your cold water line that serves your regular faucet a to feed the water chiller.
-It has an IN and an OUT.
+To install a water chiller, put an adapter on your cold-water line that serves your regular faucet.
+This will feed your water chiller.
+The chiller has an IN and an OUT.
 The out delivers water to a special tap that you install on the kitchen countertop.
-Keep in mind that anytime the temperature of water changes, it expands or contract, so installing a chiller requires extra tubing and a little check valve to give the water a place to go while it's changing its shape, or expanding or contracting.
+Keep in mind that anytime the temperature of water changes, it expands or contracts.
+As a result, chillers require extra tubing and a little check valve to give the water a place to go while it is expanding or contracting.
 A bypass, or an expansion kit, should be installed with your chiller.

 What is an instant hot water dispenser?